mrkamel/heartbeat/README.md

   - 2.2.2.2
 </pre>

-In the future, Heartbeat will provide an init script for Debian you can use to start Heartbeat at boot time.
+Heartbeat provides an init script for Debian you can use to start Heartbeat at boot time.
 However, you have to symlink to it yourself.
 It is *important* to actually symlink to it.
 Otherwise, the init script can't find the location of your Heartbeat installation.

 <pre>
 $ cd /etc/init.d